CLIFF takes both guest and employee safety extremely seriously. Read our COVID-19 NOTICE

 The two-story building was caringly renovated to maintain the old-style elegance of the original structure, and includes three treatment rooms, a manicure/pedicure suite and a large relaxation space.

 Mirroring the lush green countryside setting and botanically focused treatment menu, the interior features sophisticated floral patterns, encouraging guests to reconnect with nature and relax the body, mind and soul.

 Reflecting the naturally sourced oils, salts and scrubs, our treatment offering was crafted to provide one-of-a-kind relaxing and nourishing experiences like Peat for the Feet, and a Hot Towel Head & Scalp Ritual.

 Treatments are paired with organic juices and smoothies by Cliff at Lyons chefs, produced on-site to nurture the body from the inside out.

 We also encourage active wellness, providing guests with maps to local jogging routes.
 This includes following the Grand Canal tow path.
-Yoga and private trainers are available on request.

 All bookings to be made 24 hours in advance.

 Our team at The Well in The Garden were delighted to receive the award for ‘Most Innovative Spa Brand‘ for The Well at CLIFF at the Image Business of Beauty Awards 2019.